-- 239. Article 54(3) of the Delegated Regulation provides the following: - a.
-The long-term average shall be based on data referring to the last 30 years; - b.
-Where a part of that data is not available, it shall be replaced by constructed data; - c.
-The constructed data shall be based on the available and reliable data referring to the last 30 years.
-Data that are not reliable shall be replaced by constructed data using that methodology; - d.
-The constructed data shall be based on prudent assumptions. - 240.
-In order to determine the long-term average for each relevant currency and country, EIOPA needs the following inputs: - a.
-The zero-coupon yield curve of the government bonds in the government bonds representative portfolio, over the last 30 years; - b.
-The basic risk-free interest rate term structure denominated in the currency of the bonds in the government bonds representative portfolio, over the last 30 years. - 241.
-However, in most cases there is no historical data over a 30 years period on interest rate swaps and government bonds. - 242.
-To overcome this issue, EIOPA re-constructs missing data, in accordance with Article 54(3) of the Delegated Regulation, applying the following rule: the missing spread data for each currency and maturity are re-constructed using
+- 12.3.1.
+Article 54(3) of the Delegated Regulation provides the following: - a) The long-term average shall be based on data referring to the last 30 years. - b) Where a part of that data is not available, it shall be replaced by constructed data. - c) The constructed data shall be based on the available and reliable data referring to the last 30 years.
+Data that are not reliable shall be replaced by constructed data using that methodology. - d) The constructed data shall be based on prudent assumptions. - 12.3.2.
+To determine the long-term average for each relevant currency and country, EIOPA needs the following inputs: - a) The zero-coupon yield curve of the government bonds in the government bonds representative portfolio, over the last 30 years. - b) The basic risk-free interest rate term structure denominated in the currency of the bonds in the government bonds representative portfolio, over the last 30 years. - 12.3.3.
+However, in most cases there is no historical data over a 30-year period on interest rate swaps and government bonds. - 12.3.4.
+To overcome this issue, EIOPA re-constructs missing data, in accordance with Article 54(3) of the Delegated Regulation, applying the following rule: the missing spread data for each currency and maturity are re-constructed using the average spread calculated with the data available from 1 January 1985 or, failing that, whenever reliable spread data are available.

-- the average spread calculated with the data available from 1 January 1985 or, failing that, whenever reliable spread data are available. - 243.
-Nevertheless, since the overnight market have developed only since the end of the last century, the availability of overnight swap rates (necessary to calculate the credit risk adjustment) has been limited, resulting de facto in a calculation of the LTAS since 1 January 1999 for all currencies. - 244.
-Therefore, EIOPA assumes the average spread over the period for which data are missing is not materially different from the average spread that can be calculated with available data. - 245.
+- 12.3.5.
+Nevertheless, since the overnight market have developed only since the end of the last century, the availability of overnight swap rates (necessary to calculate the credit risk adjustment) has been limited, resulting de facto in a calculation of the LTAS since 1 January 1999 for all currencies. - 12.3.6.
+Therefore, EIOPA assumes the average spread over the period for which data are missing is not materially different from the average spread that can be calculated with available data. - 12.3.7.
 To illustrate the implementation of this rule, let's take the following example.
 Suppose that the volatility adjustment is calculated at year end 2015.
-Suppose further that, for a given currency and maturity, data are only available from 1 January 1999 till 31 December 2015 (i.e. 17 years).
-The assumption is that the constructed data have the same average as the average obtained from the available market data: - a.
-From 1986 to 1998: the constructed spread for each year corresponds to the flat average spread calculated on the period 1999-2015. - b.
-From 1999 to 2015: the available spread data are used. - 246.
-EIOPA will determine the constructed spread for each currency and maturity where data are missing on the basis of the data available at 31 December 2015.
-All the calculations are developed using daily data. - 247.
+Suppose further that, for a given currency and maturity, data are only available from 1 January 1999 till 31 December 2015 (i.e., 17 years).
+The assumption is that the constructed data have the same average as the average obtained from the available market data: - a) From 1986 to 1998: the constructed spread for each year corresponds to the flat average spread calculated on the period 1999-2015. - b) From 1999 to 2015: the available spread data are used. - 12.3.8.
+EIOPA will determine the constructed spread for each currency and maturity where data are missing on the basis of the data available on 31 December 2015.
+All the calculations are developed using daily data. - 12.3.9.
 The LTAS for UK government bonds is a special case because reliable data, to assess the spread of these bonds, in particular pound sterling swap data, are available for the period before 1999.
-These additional data are taken account by applying the adjustment factors set out in Annex 14.J to the LTAS that are calculated as described in the two paragraphs above. - 248.
+These additional data are taken account by applying the adjustment factors set out in ANNEX G.2 to the LTAS that are calculated as described in the two paragraphs above. - 12.3.10.
 From 1 January 2016 until having the complete 30-years historical series from January 1999, at each publication the LTAS will be calculated as: